SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-05-Logging/README.md

 1. Log in user your SAP Cloud Platform User and Password.

-1. Lets take a look at the different dashboards within Kibana.
+1. Let's take a look at the different dashboards within Kibana.

    - ***Overview***
-     This shows the organization(s), space(s) of which you are a member (you        only see those logs).
-You can filter by organization or space.
+     This shows the organisation(s), space(s) of which you are a member (you        only see those logs).
+You can filter by organisation or space.

    - ***Usage***
      To check usage which endpoints are called how often.

    - ***Performance and Quality***
-     Analyze request timeline further.
+     Analyse request timeline further.

    - ***Requests and Logs***
-     Helps you to view, search and analyze the actual log messages.
+     Helps you to view, search and analyse the actual log messages.

     ![Requests and logs](images/Exercise3_15_all_logging.JPG)